Icinga/icinga-doc/markdown/en/monitoring-routers.md

 There are several steps you'll need to follow in order to monitor a new router or switch.
 They are:

-1. Perform first-time prerequisites

-2. Create new host and service definitions for monitoring the device

-3. Restart the Icinga daemon

 ### 2.17.4.
 What's Already Done For You

 To make your life a bit easier, a few configuration tasks have already been done for you:

--   Two command definitions (*check\_snmp* and *check\_local\_mrtgtraf*)
-    have been added to the *commands.cfg* file.
-These allows you to use the *check\_snmp* and *check\_mrtgtraf* plugins to monitor network routers.

--   A switch host template (called *generic-switch*) has already been created in the *templates.cfg* file.
-This allows you to add new router/switch host definitions in a simple manner.

 The above-mentioned config files can be found in the */usr/local/icinga/etc/objects/* directory.
 You can modify the